Sketchware-Pro/Sketchware-Pro/README.md

 Any contributions, large or small, major features, bug fixes, are welcomed and appreciated, but will be thoroughly reviewed.

+### How to contribute

+- Fork the repository to your GitHub account
+- Make a branch if necessary
+- Clone the forked repository to your local device (optional, you can edit files through GitHub's web interface)
+- Make changes to files
+- (IMPORTANT) Test out those changes
+- Create a pull request in this repository
+- The repository members will review your pull request, and merge it when they are accepted.

 ### What changes we'll (most likely) not accept